gast04/gast04.github.io/_posts/2021-06-13-Game-Protection.md

 ___
 # Intro

-From time to time I take a closer look on protected games, to continue my series of Android its an Android game.
+From time to time I take a closer look on protected games, to continue my series of Android this time its an Android game.

 I dont know anything about law, and I dont want to get into trouble so I gonna call the game `LiveOfTurin` and the library which would reveil the protection